Rob42101/CODEBREAKER/readme.md

-So far as I can tell, when the original game was run and a level of play had been chosen, the player was then committed to that level, until a machine `RESET` signal was sent, at which point the game could once again be run, without the need for a reload.
-This is where my implementation diverges, in so much as, once a game has been concluded, you will see the game menu displayed, from which you can choose whatever level of play you wish and the game scores will continue to accumulate.
+So far as I can tell, when the original game was run and a level of play had been chosen, the player was then committed to that level, until a machine `RESET` signal was sent, at which point the game could once again be run, at the same level, or a different level.

+This is where my implementation diverges, in so much as; once a game has been concluded, you will see the game menu displayed, rather than simply starting a new game, at the same level.
+From there, you can choose whatever level of play you wish and the game scores will continue to accumulate.

+Please enjoy.
+If you have any comments or feedback, please use this channel.

 Please enjoy.
 If you have any comments or feedback, please use this channel.